Skip to main content

 Image

-The first-of-its-kind Edge Class ship set sail in 2018 and has since been followed by two sister ships: Celebrity Apex and Beyond.
-A fourth, Celebrity Ascent, is set to launch in November 2023.
+Celebrity Edge made her grand Alaska debut in 2024.
+The first-of-its-kind Edge Class ship set sail in 2018 and has since been followed by four sister ships: Celebrity Apex, Beyond, Ascent, and Xcel.

 Celebrity Edge is modern and stylish with numerous revolutionary high-tech innovations, such as the Magic Carpet, which is a multipurpose venue that juts out over the side of the ship.
 During the day, it is used as a tender gangway (when necessary) before being transformed into a trendy bar at night.

-The 129,500 gross ton ship has a double occupancy capacity of 2,918, making it a more intimate experience than, for instance, Ovation of the Seas, which can accommodate 4,180 guests at double occupancy and 4,905 at maximum capacity.
+The 129,500 gross ton ship has a double occupancy capacity of 2,918, making it a more intimate experience than, for instance, Anthem of the Seas, which can accommodate 4,180 guests at double occupancy.

 Read more: Why you should book an Alaska cruise now